ayushtiwari-01/ECOMMERCE-DASHBOARD-PBI/README.md

 # Ayush Ecommerce Sales Dashboard 📊

 Welcome to the Ayush Ecommerce Sales Dashboard project repository!
-This project aims to create an interactive dashboard to track and analyze online sales across India for Madhav Store.
-Using Power BI, we've developed a comprehensive solution that enables the owner of Madhav Store to gain valuable insights into their online sales performance.
+This project aims to create an interactive dashboard to track and analyze online sales across India for Ayush Store.
+Using Power BI, we've developed a comprehensive solution that enables the owner of Ayush Store to gain valuable insights into their online sales performance.

 ## Preview
 ![Dashboard Preview](https://github.com/ayushtiwari-01/ECOMMERCE-DASHBOARD-PBI/blob/main/Dashboard.png?raw=true)